Can interior walls be built in my yurt?

 Can I put a loft in my yurt?

 Yurt owners sometimes build lofts in their yurts.
-In smaller yurts, there is generally enough headroom to create a storage loft.
-In 27′ and 30′ yurts, a loft can be used as a bedroom or for extra storage.
+Our wall height of 7’2” enables lofts in even the small yurts.
+In 16’ and 20’, there is enough headroom to create a storage loft.
+In 24’, 27′ and 30′ yurts, a loft can be used as a bedroom, storage or private reading nook.
 The space under the loft can easily be enclosed for a bathroom or an additional bedroom.
 Lofts should be built as a freestanding structure and not attached to the lattice walls or rafters.

 What about a bathroom and a kitchen in my yurt?